Three different experiences of homelessness in Australia

 Without a support network, Richard lost everything he had.

-In a matter of months, Richard was sleeping in a rough in a small laundry at the bottom of an apartment block.
+In a matter of months, Richard was sleeping rough in a small laundry at the bottom of an apartment block.
 Richard had been sleeping in the laundry for six months when he met Kevin Kingsbeer, a Program Manager at a Mission Australia homelessness support service in NSW.

 “From my experience working with people, a history of mental illness is an underlying issue for people experiencing homelessness,” explains Kevin.
 “The people that seek help from our service don’t have connections to community, so we become their community.
 It’s building that relationship and trust that makes someone feel comfortable to talk to us.”